phpDocumentor/phpDocumentor/docs/PSR.md

-    In this situation ambiguity may arise as `self` could be interpreted as either class A or B. In these cases `self` MUST be interpreted as being an instance of the Class where the DocBlock containing the `self` type is written or any of its child classes.
+    In this situation ambiguity may arise as `self` could be interpreted as either class A or B. In these cases `self` MUST be interpreted as being an instance of the Class where the DocBlock containing the `self` type is written.

-    In the examples above `self` MUST always refer to class A or B, since it is defined with method C() in class A.
+    In the examples above `self` MUST always refer to class A, since it is defined with method C() in class A.

-    If method C() was to be redefined in class B, including the type definition in the DocBlock, then `self` would refer to class B or any of its children.

     > Due to the above nature it is RECOMMENDED for applications that
     > collect and shape this information to show a list of child classes
     > with each representation of the class.
 This would make it obvious
     > for the user which classes are acceptable as type.

+14. 'static', the element to which this type applies is of the same Class as which the documented element is contained, or when encountered in a subclass is of type of that subclass instead of the original class.

+    This keyword behaves the same way as the 'static' keyword keyword (not the static property or method modifier) as defined by PHP.

 ## Appendix B. Differences Compared With The De-facto PHPDoc Standard